ReSurfEMG/ReSurfEMG/notebooks_guide.md

 > #### Automated breath analyses

->> Our first analyses sought to quantify how many breaths occured based on simple parameters.
-We do not recconed this approach, but the interfaces for them exists [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/widgeted_breath_experiments.ipynb).
+>> Our first analyses sought to quantify how many breaths occurred based on simple parameters.
+We do not recommend this approach, but the interfaces for them exists [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/widgeted_breath_experiments.ipynb).

 > #### Information loss